Use jit.movie~ for playing movie files and routing the audio track into MSP.

 Enable OpenGL texture output (default = 0).
 When enabled an OpenGL texture is output instead of a Jitter matrix.
 The object's drawto attribute must be set to a valid gl context.
 An RGBA texture is output using the movie's native dimensions.
 When enabled, the following attributes have no effect:

 Current playback position, normalized between 0. and 1.
-See the above Discussion for information on usingwhen setting this attribute.

 The movie duration in seconds.